MS media hero image

 Reinforcing agent (one of those) Phytagel 1500- 2500 1500- 2500

-*EDTA chelates metal ions and prevent them from hydrolysis or immobilization.
+*EDTA chelates metal ions and prevents them from hydrolysis or immobilization.

 **Ammonium nitrate can be omitted for Arabidopsis thaliana.